KIFC1

 Kinesin-like protein KIFC1 is a protein that in humans is encoded by the KIFC1 gene.

 Function

-The protein KifC1 is a member of kinesin-14 family.
-KifC1 consists of C-terminal motor domain, superhelical stalk and N-terminal tail domain.
+The protein KifC1 is a member of the kinesin-14 family.
+KifC1 consists of a C-terminal motor domain, superhelical stalk, and N-terminal tail domain.
 Tail and motor domains contain microtubule-binding sites.
-This kinesin moves towards the minus-end of microtubule and has an ability to slide or crosslink microtubules.
+This kinesin moves toward the minus-end of the microtubule and has the ability to slide or crosslink microtubules.
 KifC1 functions during mitotic spindle formation.